dober-man/dober-man.github.io/xc/xc-lb-dns-config.md

 There are 3 options for getting clients resolved appropriately to the XC Cloud Load Balancer.

-1. "A" record Delegation
+1. "A" record Modification
 2. CNAME Delegation
 3. Subdomain Delegation

+In all three examples below, Godaddy is playing the role of both Name Registrar and Primary DNS.

-## "A" Record Delegation Example
+## "A" Record Modification Example
-While not a true delegation so to speak, the "A" record delegation is quick and straightforward to configure.
+The "A" record delegation is quick and straightforward to configure.
+Similar to setting a host file on your local system.

 **Note:** Auto Certificate management not supported in this configuration.
 BYOC.